Pleasant Hill bus tragedy

-The Pleasant Hill bus tragedy happened on March 26, 1931, near Towner, Colorado, United States, when a spring blizzard caused the death of five school children and their bus driver, while the rest of the students had to wait 33 hours for rescue.
+The Pleasant Hill bus tragedy happened on March 26, 1931, near Towner, Colorado, United States, when a spring blizzard caused the deaths of five school children and their bus driver, while the rest of the students had to wait 33 hours for rescue.

 Build-up to tragedy

 Towner, Colorado, was served by the two one-room school houses, one for grades 1-6 and the other for grades 7–8.
 Two school buses, one for the east side and one for the west side, took the students to and from school.
 The east-side bus was a 1929 Chevrolet truck modified and driven by farmer and bus driver Carl Miller.
 On the day of the tragedy, some of the back windows were broken and cardboard was used to block the wind.

 March 23, 1931, started out warm, at 60 F, though dark clouds were forming.
 The east-side bus ran the route and picked up 20 students, ranging in age from 7 to 14 years old.
-Due to the warmth, some students, such as Louise Stonebraker, did not bring winter clothes.
+Due to the warmth, some students, such as Mary Louise Stonebraker, did not bring winter clothes.
 When the students got to school around 9 a.m., the weather had turned for the worse; temperatures dropped below freezing, and snow started to fall.
 At the school, the two school teachers, Maude Mosier and Franz Freiday, came to the decision that the children should be taken home because the school had no water or food, and only a small stove for heat.
 Miller disagreed, but the teachers overruled him.
 All the students returned to the two school buses.
-The west bus made it to a local farm house.
+The west bus made it to a local farmhouse.